tuomasmaenpaa/tuomasmaenpaa.github.io/README.md

   For my Master's thesis, I developed a machine learning based predictive model that predicts goal-scoring in ice hockey based on player positioning.
   The model not only predicts if a goal is likely within the next 5 seconds but it also predicts where the attacking team should move the puck to maximize their goal-scoring potential.
   The video below demonstrates how the model works in a direct attacking play.
+Red color indicates an elevated scoring potential for that location.

   <video width="480" height="240" controls loop="" muted="" autoplay="">
     <source src="https://github.com/tuomasmaenpaa/tuomasmaenpaa.github.io/raw/main/assets/thesis.mp4">